Alexander O'Neal (album): Critical reception

 Alexander O'Neal was well received by most critics.
-In his consumer guide for The Village Voice, Robert Christgau gave the album a B and commented that "From the Timexes who gave the world the new improved S.O.S.
+In his consumer guide for The Village Voice, Robert Christgau gave the album a "B" rating.
+He commented that "from the Timexes who gave the world the new improved S.O.S.
 Band, a new improved black matinee idol.
 They start one side with a can't-miss post-vulnerable ballad, the other with a can't-miss dance song deceptively entitled "Innocent".
 He then added: "The rest they leave to craft.
 Is this any way to serve a new improved matinee idol?
 Probably."

-After release, the album was received favourably by the majority of music critics.
-Today, the album is still viewed in a positive light by critics some three decades later.
-Alex Henderson of AllMusic gave the album four and a half out of five stars and wrote that "Creatively and commercially, the soul man hit the ground running with this impressive debut album", adding that "Excellent from start to finish, Alexander O'Neal is the singer's most essential album."
+Alex Henderson of AllMusic gave the album four and a half out of five stars and wrote that "creatively and commercially, the soul man hit the ground running with this impressive debut album", adding that "excellent from start to finish, Alexander O'Neal is the singer's most essential album."